Shopify/Klint/docusaurus/docs/3-functions/text/text.md

 - **Line Height**: Use `textLeading()` to control spacing; defaults to 1.2x font size
 - **Performance**: For frequently changing multi-line text, consider using offscreen canvas
 - **Empty Lines**: `\n\n` creates empty lines with proper spacing
-- **Backward Compatibility**: Single-line text works exactly as before
-- **Mixed Content**: Numbers and text work seamlessly in multi-line blocks
-- **Dynamic Content**: Perfect for game UIs, dashboards, and real-time displays
+- **Dynamic Content**: Perfect for game UIs, dashboards, and real-time displays.
+If you need something like an FPS counter, prefer to pipe the data outside of the component and use HTML text on top of the canvas instead.
 - **Alignment Consistency**: All alignment settings work intuitively with multi-line text
 - Text uses the current fill color and stroke settings
-- Font, size, weight, and style settings apply to the entire text block
+- Font, size, weight, and style settings apply to the entire text block, for granular control, use multiple text blocks.
 - Use `textWidth()` for measuring individual lines for advanced layouts

 ```ts